Mackenzie-fisher/Mackenzie-fisher/readme.md

-- 🔭 I’m currently working on Njord miner
+- 🔭 Co-founder of Njord miner
 - 💬 Ask me about anything!
 - 📫 How to reach me: Discord: NinjaRacc#6969
 - 😄 Pronouns: he/him they/them